Hurricane Ida hits Cuba's Isle of Youth; U.S. Gulf Coast braces for hit | Science-Environment

 "By Saturday evening, everyone should be in the location where they intend to ride out the storm," Edwards said on Thursday.
 Cuba's meteorology institute said Ida would cause storm surges as far east as Havana.
 The governor of the Isle of Youth Adian Morera said an evacuation center was ready to receive families in the main town of Nueva Gerona, and sea vessels had already been secured along the coast.

 Jamaica was flooded by heavy rains and there were landslides after the passage of the storm.
-Many roads were impassable and forcing some residents to abandon their homes.
+Many roads were impassable, forcing some residents to abandon their homes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)